Cloudflare Strategic Partners Panel Episode 2: PacketFabric

 And so, you know, as you sort of alluded to before, Anna, like, you know, you, you know, customers can plug into you and get access to all sorts of services.

-Do you think that makes sense?
+Do you think that makes sense, Anna, the way I described that?

-I know the way the way I described that?
 Absolutely.
-Yeah, everything said in my, in my startup, many, many, many, many lives ago, I did DDoS mitigation.
+You know, everything you said in my startup many, many, many, many lives ago, I did DDoS mitigation.

-And so this is like one of, you know, one of the grails is to be able to return traffic is to be able to keep your actual, you know, if you want, you know, your WWW server, your origin server, for everything totally off the Internet, so that you don't have to deal with this anymore, right?
+And so, this is like one of, you know, one of the grails is to be able to return traffic, is to be able to keep your actual, you know, if you want, you know, your www server, your origin server for everything totally off the Internet so that you don't have to deal with this anymore, right?

-And that's the great thing about these services is that they allow customers to do exactly that is that you can, they can, the true servers that are that are, you know, guarding the content can stay totally hidden.
+You know, so it doesn't even have a public IP.
+And that's the great thing about these services is that they allow customers to do exactly that, is that you can, they can, the true servers that are, you know, guarding the content can stay totally hidden.

-And everything can be handled, you know, from public IP space on Cloudflare.
-And then, thanks to the magic of Cloudflare and Packet Fabric, that can pretty easily be routed back to wherever those origin services service servers are, because between the two of us, we have a huge footprint.
+And then, thanks to the magic of Cloudflare and Packet Fabric, that can pretty easily be routed back to wherever those origin servers are, because between the two of us, we have a huge footprint.

-So they've probably got infrastructure on prem, maybe in a shared data center, and in at least one cloud, possibly more.
+So, they've probably got infrastructure on-prem, maybe in a shared data center, and in at least one cloud, possibly more.

 Because nobody has infrastructure in just one location anymore, or is just using one thing.

-Because as we all know, as shocking as this is, sometimes one things fail, right?
+Because, as we all know, as shocking as this is, sometimes one things fail, right?

-So there's, you're always going to have your primary location, your disaster recovery location, you need to go between those two.
+So, there's, you're always going to have your primary location, your disaster recovery location, you need to go between those two.

 You're always going to need to move data between, you know, colo and cloud, and often several colos and several clouds.

-So it's only getting the footprint for most data is only getting bigger, not smaller.
+So, it's only getting, the footprint for most data is only getting bigger, not smaller.

-Yeah.
-Okay.
-So you hinted, you hinted at a few things there, but one I picked out was cloud, right?
+Yeah, okay.
+So, you hinted at a few things there, but one I picked out was cloud, right?

-But I'm shooting from the hip.
 That's expensive, right?
-Like, this part, no one needs preparation for, egressing data from a cloud is expensive.
+Like, this part, no one needs preparation for.

-And one of the ways that, one of the ways that it helps doing direct connectivity in a lot of cases is that the egress data charges are actually lower for going out over any sort of direct, direct connectivity than they are for egressing out the Internet.
+Egressing data from a cloud is expensive.
+It is, it is.
+And one of the ways that, one of the ways that it helps doing direct connectivity in a lot of cases, is that the egress data charges are actually lower for going out over any sort of direct connectivity than they are for egressing out the Internet.

-So that's one of the nice ways that a solution like Packet Fabric can help save money is the fact that you're just reducing those data egress charges.
+So, that's one of the nice ways that a solution like Packet Fabric can help save money, is the fact that you're just reducing those data egress charges.

 You can actually get some decent performance out of that link at a lower cost.

-Yeah.
-And so you mentioned the cost, like when, when I, like, in my head picture, the cost, it's like you always see, if you look up, you know, that, that page, basically, with the egress cost, it's like 6 cents, I think it's 6 cents a gig for at least one major cloud over the Internet.
+Like, when I, like, in my head picture the cost, it's like, you always see, if you look up, you know, that page, basically, with the egress cost, it's like six cents.

-It's 2 cents plus.
-Like, if you're a, you know, a customer with this problem, it's like, okay, I pay a shed load of money to egress data from my cloud.
+It's two cents plus.
+Like, if you're a, you know, a customer with this problem, it's like, okay, I pay a shed load of money to egress data from my cloud, and this could help me, you know, reduce that.

 Like, how do you, how do you actually go about calculating the real cost?